matricali/cbrutekrag/README.md

 ### Customizable output format

-Output format can be easily customizable using the command line option `-F`
+Output format can be easily customizable using the command line option `-f`

-Example: `./cbrutekrag -F "%HOSTNAME%:%PORT%|%USERNAME%|%PASSWORD%\n"`, which produces an output like:
+Example: `./cbrutekrag -f "%HOSTNAME%:%PORT%|%USERNAME%|%PASSWORD%\n"`, which produces an output like:

 ```